AutoChallenge/SerenityBDDFramework/README.md

 - ✅ Date picker
 - ✅ Range slider
 - ✅ Submit button
+- ✅ Validated that the success message is correctly shown as "Submit"

 📄 Validations are performed after entering each value, and Serenity step-level reporting captures every action performed during the test.